 Molly Taylor – Rally driver, Subaru Do Motorsport

 We could talk all day about women in motorsport but for the sake of this list, we’ll keep it to two, and our second pick would have to be Australian rally car driver, Molly Taylor.
 Taylor was the first female in the Australian Motor Sport Foundation International Rising Star Program and was awarded the Motorsport Young Achieve of the Year Award in 2006 by the NSW Confederation of Australian Motorsport.

-Elena Ford – Vice-President, Ford Motor Company
+Elena Ford – Chief Customer Experience Officer, Ford Motor Company

 Elena is the great-great granddaughter of Ford’s founder, Henry Ford, and currently sits in the position of Chief Customer Experience Officer. for the company.
 But in 2013, Ford became the company’s Vice President.
 The significance in this is that Elena is the first female Ford family member to hold a high-level role within the company, putting her in a true position of power over the company that bears her family name.